David grew up experiencing a unique perspective as the son of crusade evangelist, Brian Willersdorf and Gospel singer Christine Willersdorf.

 He then went on to some of the longest stretches of touring, playing at hundreds of concerts over a couple of years.

-David returned to Nashville to once again record with Rick Price, this time at Rick’s own Harpeth Trace studio.
+In 2018, David returned to Nashville to once again record with Rick Price, this time at Rick’s own Harpeth Trace studio.
 Once again joined by the world’s best engineers and musicians who helped David capture his songs and unique vintage sound for his album Outside the Inside.

 “Outside the Inside is a little different in that it assembles some of my anthems of resilience for those people who have survived the tough times and who have found hope,” observes David.
 “I know many people who have survived and who daily survive their own tough situations and who inspire me daily to keep going.”